The-Arbiter/ERC721Soulbound/README.md

 # ERC721Soulbound

+*Disclaimer: the error selector for TokenIsSoulbound is glitching out on me - the code should work as written.*

 ### *Why does SBT need a new token standard?*

 Watch me negate the need for a new Soulbound token spec using 2 functions.